About the Integrity Code

 • Engaging with high-performance athletes

-• Seeking expert advice form organisations like the Human Rights Commission
+• Seeking expert advice from organisations like the Human Rights Commission

 Through these consultations, people from across the sector have shared with us what is most important to them when it comes to developing a national code of integrity for sport and recreation.